Jimmy Hayes (ice hockey): Personal life

 Hayes, along with his brother Kevin, was a cousin of former NHL players Tom Fitzgerald and Keith Tkachuk, as well as Tkachuk's sons Matthew and Brady, and Fitzgerald's sons Ryan, who was drafted by the Boston Bruins, and Casey, a Buffalo Sabres prospect.

 After his retirement, Hayes started the podcast Missin Curfew with fellow former players Shane O'Brien and Scottie Upshall.

 Hayes was found dead at the age of 31 at his Milton, Massachusetts, home on August 23, 2021.
 A toxicology report later determined fentanyl and cocaine use contributed to his death.
-He is survived by his wife and two sons.
+At the time of his death, Hayes was married and had two sons.